bartkmq/HaxePunk-nape/README.md

 #HaxePunk-nape
-This is a library makes it easier to use Nape together with Haxepunk.
+This is a library that makes it easier to use Nape together with Haxepunk.

 ##Requirements
 * **Haxepunk**